Colorado Shakespeare Festival: 1870s-1944

 The festival has roots in the earliest days of the University of Colorado at Boulder, when senior classes performed commencement plays under a grove of cottonwood trees planted in the 1870s on the east lawn of the first building on campus, Old Main.

 When electric lights became available in 1901, the university began to stage evening performances.
 The tradition was interrupted by World War I and resumed in 1919 by George F. Reynolds, an Elizabethan theater scholar and professor of English Literature.

 In 1936, Reynolds helped develop plans to build the Mary Rippon Outdoor Theatre.
-Rippon (1850-1935) was the first female professor at the university and the first woman in the United States to teach at a state university.
+Rippon (1850-1935) was the first female professor at the university and is believed to have been the first woman in the United States to teach at a state university.
 She was chair of the Department of Germanic Languages and Literature and also served, without financial compensation, as Dean of Women.

 After her death, University President George Norlin suggested that a planned outdoor theater be named in Rippon's honor.
 Construction began in 1936 with funding from the Board of Regents and the federal Works Progress Administration, as well as private donations.
 “Alumni Day” celebrations were held in the still-incomplete theater on June 13, 1936.

 The Mary Rippon Outdoor Theatre was officially completed in 1939, but no plays were staged there until 1944, when book reviewer, Shakespeare scholar and associate director of libraries in charge of acquisitions James Sandoe was asked to direct a play.
 Because the University Theatre was occupied by the Department of the Navy due to the war effort, Sandoe, also influential in developing the Oregon Shakespeare Festival, decided to stage Romeo and Juliet in the outdoor theater.
 The event was so popular that it was followed by The Merchant of Venice in 1945 and Henry IV, Part I in 1946.

 Sandoe directed nine seasons for CSF between 1961 and 1973.
 No director helmed more productions until Department of Theatre and Dance professor James Symons pushed the mark to 11 in recent years.
 However, no one to date—70 years later—has directed more productions of Shakespeare's plays on the Mary Rippon stage.
-All four of Sandoe's children appeared in the CSF.
-Son Sam Sandoe and daughter Anne Sandoe continue to act in the festival each summer.
+All four of Sandoe's children appeared in the CSF; son Sam Sandoe and daughter Anne Sandoe continue to act in the festival each summer.